How to Regulate Blood Sugar Naturally: Evidence-Based Strategies

 The Bottom Line

-If you want to understand continuous glucose monitoring and whether it's right for you, read our CGM for non-diabetics guide and our best CGM roundup.
 For dietary strategies that support both glucose control and healthy aging, see our best diets for longevity guide.

 You don't need a CGM, expensive supplements, or extreme diets to regulate glucose well.
 You need:

-- Balanced meals with fiber
+- Balanced meals with fiber (carbs last on the plate)

 - Movement after eating